 One of the most common reasons people seek the help of a physical therapist is to manage chronic shoulder pain.
 There are a number of different reasons why shoulder pain may occur, and it can greatly limit your everyday life.
 If you have been experiencing shoulder pain or decreased function within your shoulder, don’t hesitate to contact our Loudoun Physical Therapy office today.

-5 of the most common shoulder injuries:
+Most common shoulder injuries:

 The average person probably doesn’t give much thought to their shoulders as they go about their day.
 However, your shoulders actually do quite a lot of work to help you complete everyday tasks, and if they become strained or injured, you could be left experience severe shoulder pain.
 Some of the most common causes of shoulder pain include:

-1. Tendon tears.
+1. Tendon tears

 The tendons in your shoulder can tear as the result of an acute injury or certain degenerative conditions.
 The natural aging process, sudden injuries, and overuse often cause the tendons to split or tear.
 Whether a patient is experiencing a partial or a full tendon tear, the pain can be extremely intense and it may require regular appointments with a skilled physical therapist.

 The shoulder is a complicated joint that is made up of an intricate network of moving parts.
 One of the key components that make up the shoulder is called bursa.
 The bursa contains tiny sacs of fluid that work to keep the shoulder joint lubricated.
 If the bursa becomes irritated or inflamed, you can develop bursitis, and you will need to schedule a physical therapy appointment as soon as possible.